tannerjallen/tannerjallen.com/src/data/blog/projects/a_eye_in_the_sky.md

 The transmitter had three contact pads for each of the collar's functions: beep, vibrate, or shock.

-Since I strongly question the ethics of allowing an object detection model to administer a shock to my pup without a human-in-the-loop, I focused on the beep function alone.
+Since I strongly question the ethics of allowing an object detection model to administer a shock to my pup, I decided to only use the beep function.

-These pads transmit a command to the collar to perform the respective when shorted across each other.
+These pads transmit a signal to the collar to perform the respective action when shorted across each other.
 It's just a switch.
-On the back of the circuit board, there where contact pads to solder to.
+On the back of the circuit board, there were contact pads to solder to.
 After soldering prototype wiring to each side of the beep switch, I moved onto the controls.

 The wiring from the transmitter connects to the emitter and collector pins of an NPN transistor (2N2222).
 A Raspberry Pi 4 GPIO pin with a 1kOhm resistor in series connects to the transistor's gate.
 This allows me to control the training collar transmitter with the Raspberry Pi 4.

-![Transmitter and Raspberry Pi Wiring](@/assets/images/dog_cam/transmitter_wiring.png) **<div style="text-align: center;">Wiring Diagram </div>**
+![Transmitter and Raspberry Pi Wiring](@/assets/images/dog_cam/transmitter_wiring.png) **<div style="text-align: center;">Wiring Diagram</div>**

 By setting the GPIO pin to high (or just ON in non-technical jargon), the transmitter commanded a beep from the training collar.
-I wrote up a little Python function to integrate all these systems together.
+I wrote a simple Python function to integrate these systems together.

-When Rupert's is detected in the couch's danger zone, the Raspberry Pi closes the transmitter's switch commanding a beep from the collar.
-I also implemented some logging to let me know each time the script requested a beep, so I could review the camera footage and confirm it was a legitimate request for validation.
+When Rupert is detected in the couch's danger zone, the Raspberry Pi closes the transmitter's switch commanding a beep from the collar.
+I also implemented some logging to let me know each time the script requested a beep, so I could review the camera footage and validate it was a legitimate trigger.

 ## Did It Work?